-- 1. Remove the Receiver Collar from you dog and make sure it is turned on with a good battery installed. - 2.
+- 1. Remove the Receiver Collar from your dog and make sure it is installed with a good battery. - 2.
 Unplug the Power Adapter from the Fence Transmitter Power Jack. - 3.
 Set the Boundary Control switch to B. - 4.
 Set the Receiver Collar Static Correction Level to 5. - 5.
 Disconnect the twisted Boundary Wire from the Boundary Wire terminals on the Fence Transmitter by pressing the red release levers on the connector and pulling the wires free. - 6.
-Insert the two ends of the test loop wire into the Boundary Wire Terminals on the transmitter. - 7.
+Insert the two ends of the test loop wire into the Boundary Wire Terminals on the Transmitter. - 7.
 Plug the Power Adapter into Fence Transmitter Power Jack. - 8.
 Note the original position of the Boundary Width Control knob and turn the Boundary Width control knob to 10 and then back to 5. - 9.
 Place the Test Light Tool Contacts on the Contact Points of the Receiver Collar.
 While holding the Receiver Collar with the Test Light Tool in place, start outside of the test loop and walk toward the loop.
 Make a mental note of the distance between you and the wire when the Receiver Collar activates. - 10.
 Turn the Boundary Width Control knob to 10 and repeat Step 9.
 The distance where the Receiver Collar activates should be greater than that of Step 9. - 11.
 If more than one Receiver Collar is used on the system, repeat the above test on each collar. - 12.
 Interpreting the Results: - a.
-If the Power light or the Loop indicator light are not both lit on the Fence transmitter, or the alarm is on, there is a problem with the transmitter.
-Contact the Customer Care Center.
-(Australia and New Zealand only: Check and replace the Fence Transmitter fuse if necessary.
-If replacing the fuse does not correct the problem, there is a problem with the transmitter.
-Contact the Customer Care Center.) - b.
+If the Power light or the Loop indicator light are not both lit on the Fence Transmitter, or the alarm is on, there is a problem with the Transmitter.
+Contact the Customer Care Center. - b.
 If both the Power and Loop indicator lights are on, but the Receiver Collar does not activate on the test loop wire, the Receiver Collar is not working.
 Contact the Customer Care Center. - c.
-If both the Power and Loop indicator lights are on and the Receiver Collar is activating at different distances on the test loop wire, the problem is either in the containment Boundary Wire or the Surge Protector.
-(USA and Canada Only: Reconnect the transmitter wires to the Surge Protector and connect the test loop to the Surge Protector Loop terminals.
-Repeat steps 7 through 10.) - 13.
 If both the Power and Loop indicator lights are on and the Receiver Collar is activating at different distances on the test loop wire, the problem is in the containment Boundary Wire.
-Perform the Wire Break Location Test.
-(USA and Canada Only: If the Loop indicator light is off with an alarm on the Fence Transmitter, there is a problem with the Surge Protector.
-Contact the Customer Care Center.) - 14.
-When testing is complete, return the Boundary Control Switch and the Boundary Width Control setting to their original position. - 15.
-Repeat the Boundary Width testing from Step 6 on Page 19 until you achieve the desired Boundary Width between 12 to 20 feet.
+Perform the Wire Break Location Test. - 13.
+When testing is complete, return the Boundary Control Switch and the Boundary Width Control setting to their original position. - 14.
+Repeat the Boundary Width testing from Step 6 on Page 12 until you achieve the desired Boundary Width between 12 to 20 feet.

-Transmitter Loop Test (USA and Canada)
+Transmitter Loop Test

 The Transmitter Loop Test is a simple test to determine the cause of a "Boundary Wire Broken or Disconnected" alarm indication.
-You will need a short 10 foot piece of Boundary Wire with /8 inch of insulation stripped from both ends.
+You will need a short 10 foot piece of Boundary Wire with 3/8 inch of insulation stripped from both ends.